kaishin/swiftandfika.com/src/markdown-pages/privacy.md

 ### Buttondown

 We use Buttondown to send email updates to subscribers.
 People who want to receive these updates have to opt-in by entering their email in a form on the website.
 It is possible to opt-out at any moment via a link provided directly in the email.
-Buttondown is complaint with GDPR and their privacy policy can be found [here](https://buttondown.email/privacy).
+Buttondown is compliant with GDPR and their privacy policy can be found [here](https://buttondown.email/privacy).

+### Okay Analytics

+We use [Okay Analytics](https://www.okayanalytics.com) to collect basic, non-identifying data such as the referrer and the pages visited.
+People who would to like to opt-out of this can turn on the *do not track* feature of their browser.
+Okay Analytics is GDPR-compliant and their privacy policy can be found [here](https://www.okayanalytics.com/privacy/).